 During the lockdown many of us have taken the time to notice and appreciate more than ever what is around us.
 Especially when taking daily walks or jogging around our local parks, streets and neighbourhoods.
 We are appreciating more than ever the birds, trees, other people, quieter roads, or interesting buildings.
 Cleaning up our local areas enables us to take pride in what we have around us, and spending time there becomes more pleasurable and precious.
 Community spirit in the UK has never been stronger.
 Here is an opportunity to keep that going.

 Studies have shown that lockdown has had a negative impact on our health and wellbeing.
 Spending limited time outdoors with restrictions on socialisation has been tough for many of us.
 World Cleanup Day is a big collaboration project – only together can we make our world clean again.
 It is a chance to reunite after our time spent in lockdown, and make the most of the great outdoors.
 It has been consistently proven that spending time in nature has a positive impact on our mental wellbeing, as well as being great for our physical health too!
 This, in turn, can lower the burden on the NHS from ill-health.

 Taking part in World Cleanup Day is easy.
 You can simply organise your own cleanup event or take part in an existing one.
 Individuals, groups, businesses and corporations can all participate.
-You can register your event and receive your free information pack by sending us an email via the ‘Sign up!’ button on our webpage.
+You can register your event and receive your free information pack by signing up on our webpage.
 You can also follow our Facebook and Twitter pages for regular updates and more information and see what we achieved last year.